Self-testing entangled measurements in quantum networks

 In the present work, we focus on a different problem, namely to self-test a single measurement featuring entangled eigenstates.
 For clarity, we first formalize the problem without considering the specific structure of the eigenstates.
 Let $\sP = \big( P_{A'}^{j} \big)_{j = 1}^{d}$ be the ``ideal'' $d$-outcome measurement acting on a Hilbert space $\cH_{A'}$ and $\sF = \big( F_{A}^{j} \big)_{j = 1}^{d}$ be the ``real'' measurement acting on $\cH_{A}$.
 Our goal is formalize the notion that $\sP$ and $\sF$ are in some sense equivalent.
 In the standard tomographic (device-dependent) setting we would simply require that all the measurement operators are the same (implying that $\cH_{A'} = \cH_{A}$).
 Clearly, this cannot work in the device-independent setting as, for instance, one cannot even certify that two Hilbert spaces have the same dimension.

-In the device-independent scenario the best we can hope for is to certify that $\sF$ is at least as powerful as $\sP$, i.e.~that $\sF$ \emph{can be used to simulate} $\sP$.
+In the device-independent scenario the best we can hope for - what we achieve here for the BSM - is to certify that $\sF$ is at least as powerful as $\sP$, i.e.~that $\sF$ \emph{can be used to simulate} $\sP$.
 We say that $\sF$ is \emph{capable of simulating} $\sP$ if there exists a completely positive unital map $\Lambda : \cL( \cH_{A} ) \to \cL( \cH_{A'} )$ such that

 for all $j$ and let us justify this definition by providing an explicit simulation procedure.
 Note that the dual map $\Lambda^{\dagger} : \cL( \cH_{A'} ) \to \cL( \cH_{A} )$ is completely positive and trace-preserving, i.e.~it is a quantum channel.
 Given an unknown state $\sigma$ acting on $\cH_{A'}$, we would like to obtain the statistics produced under the ideal measurement $\sP$.
 It suffices to apply the channel $\Lambda^{\dagger}$ to $\sigma$ and perform the real measurement $\sF$.
 Indeed, the probability of observing the outcome $j$ is given by